Equity Investing with Dimensional in Mutual Funds, ETFs, and ETF Share Classes

 Managing Tax Efficiency

 Income distributions are an important component of tax costs and, for portfolios with low turnover, may be at times a larger component of total distributions than capital gains distributions.
-By considering dividend income when we buy or sell securities and by excluding real estate investment trusts (REITs) from our equity portfolios, dividend distributions from our mutual funds have historically had a higher portion in qualified dividend income (QDI).
+By considering dividend income when we buy or sell securities and by excluding real estate investment trusts (REITs) from our equity portfolios, dividend distributions from many of our funds have historically had a higher portion in qualified dividend income (QDI).
 QDI is taxed at a lower rate than nonqualified dividend income (NQDI).
-This has often contributed positively to tax efficiency for Dimensional’s mutual funds.
-Our approach to managing dividend income will be similar across our mutual funds and ETFs.
+This has often contributed positively to tax efficiency for Dimensional’s equity funds.

-Dimensional mutual funds have historically had low long-term capital gains distributions given our broadly-diversified, low turnover approach, although ETFs are largely able to limit long-term capital gain distribution to zero or close to zero.
-In-kind redemptions can reduce or eliminate the need to sell an appreciated security.
+Selling securities to rebalance the portfolio or meet redemptions has the potential to result in distributable capital gains in both mutual funds and ETFs.
+However, in-kind redemptions can reduce or eliminate the need to sell an appreciated security.
 While in-kind redemptions are available to both mutual funds and ETFs, they have been used with much greater frequency by ETFs.
 In an ETF, when an AP redeems creation units in exchange for a basket of securities, those securities are redeemed in-kind out of the ETF, which means the ETF can reduce its holdings of these securities without triggering a capital gains distribution.
-Investors in an ETF may instead eventually pay a gain upon selling shares of the ETF itself.
-As a result, investors in ETFs have greater control over the timing of capital gains, although the value of this flexibility depends on the particular investor’s circumstances.
+As a result, investors in funds using in-kind redemptions have greater control over the timing of capital gains, although the value of this flexibility depends on the particular investor's circumstances.

 Vehicle-Driven Considerations